ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-31.md

 ### HTML embed commands

 Starting from v31.0.0, the `'insertHtmlEmbed'` and `'updateHtmlEmbed'` commands are no longer available.
-They have been replaced with the new, unified command `'htmlEmbed'`.
+They have been replaced with a new, unified command: `'htmlEmbed'`.

 ```js
 /* Before v31.0.0. */